AriFordsham/GHCWiki/internships.md

 ## Current projects

-Here is a list of some possible future projects we have in mind:
+Here is a list of some possible future projects we have in mind.
+But feel free to suggest your own!

 ### Programming environment and tools